geological-survey-of-queensland/geological-properties-database/README.md

 * Examples: concentration, quality, reserve size, weight, conductivity, vicosity, temperaure.
 * See [Units of measure](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/Units%20of%20measure.md)
 * See [sosa:Result](https://www.w3.org/TR/vocab-ssn/#SOSAResult)

-## The Geological Properties Database
-The Geological Survey of Queensland is creating a new Geological Properties database as the single source of truth for historical and new data.

-### Objectives of the Geological Properties Database
-* Replace the existing Surface Geology functionality in the MERLIN system.
-* Replace the Cores and Cuttings functionality in MERLIN.
-* Replace the Mineral Occurrences functionality in MERLIN.
-* Replace the Aerial Geophysics functionality in GEM.
-* Replace the Seismic Survey functionality in GEM.
-* Capture the primary Geochemical data recorded in the Explorer3 system.
-* Provide a repository for new data created by the department.
-* Provide a repository for new data submitted to the department.

 ## Geological Properties Database conceptual data model
 TO DO